holman/spark/README.md

 Sounds like a wiki is a great place to collect all of your [wicked cool usage][wiki] for spark.

-## todo

-so hint hint hint if you're looking for something to hack on.

-- Speedup.
-It's a little more sluggish than it should be since we're doing a few unnecessary loops.
-- I'd like to constrain character widths with a `-w` switch.
-- POSIX-compliant.
-I cheated with some bash functions, but I'd like to get down to basics and just do something ultimately portable for everyone.

 ## ▇▁ ⟦⟧ ▇▁

 This is a [@holman][holman] joint.